 When we already turned back, the radio announced a winter hazard.
 The storm that came that day was the heaviest in years (as I read somewhere).
 We were lucky to have at least one good day to explore the mountains!

 - The useful map with all sites: link and this one

 - Soda Dam on alltrails.com

 - Spence Hot Springs Trail on alltrails.com

-- Jemez Falls Overlook Trail on alltrails.com and on Forest Service USDA site
+- Jemez Falls Overlook Trail on alltrails.com and Forest Service USDA site

 - Fenton Lake State Park official site.
 Admission was $6 (December 2018)

-- Soda Dam is ~62 miles north from Albuquerque.
+- Soda Dam is ~62 miles north of Albuquerque.
 The whole trip with the hikes and stops took 5 hours.
-Jemez Falls Overlook is also around 60 miles west from Santa Fe.
+Jemez Falls Overlook is also around 60 miles west of Santa Fe.
 Check road conditions before traveling.